 but totally changed His form that fully hid God's glory from physical sight.
 He arrived on earth,

-born of a woman who was overshadowed by the Spirit of God.
-He arrived as all mankind does,
+born of a woman who was overshadowed by the spirit of God.
+He arrived as all humans do,

 the only begotten Son of God in human form.

-It was at this point that He was given the name, Jesus ( Jehoshua in Hebrew), as given to Joseph
+It was at this point that He was given the name, Jesus ( Yehoshua / Yeshua in Hebrew), as given to

-in a dream, which means Savior, Deliverer, Salvation .
-It is generally acknowledged that the name
+Joseph in a dream, which means Savior, Deliverer, Salvation .
+It is generally acknowledged that

-Jesus was associated entirely with His humiliation on earth.
-He came to save His people (the
+the name Jesus was associated entirely with His humiliation on earth.
+He came to save His people

 crucifixion.
 This was His immediate purpose, but through the revelation given to Paul, this